Here’s what one Indie Retail reader is worrying about:

 Even if that means putting your own preferences aside for a while.

-Answering these two questions before you book a stand makes you more prepared than most new exhibitors.
+Answering these two questions before you book makes you more prepared than most new exhibitors.

 Will you be able to sleep peacefully every night until it’s over?